 BIOL 1270 – Introduction to Zoology

-Includes cell systems, cell cycles, cell function, energy relationships and metabolic systems, biological control systems, protein synthesis, genetics.
+Includes cell systems, cell cycles, cell function, energy relationships and metabolic systems, biological control systems, protein synthesis, and genetics.
 Lab included.
-It is recommened that the student complete one year of high school laboratory science.
+It is recommended that the student complete one year of high school laboratory science.

 BIOL 1280 – Introduction to Botany

 Survey of selected invertebrate and vertebrate types.
 Relationships of organisms with each other and with their environment.
 Lab included.